 - Does not take up an Agent license

-- Has the ability to create non-AD user accounts within their own organization (and Additional Organizations), add them to groups, and set their password
+- Has the ability to create non-AD user accounts within their own organization memberships, add them to groups, and set their password

 - Is limited to viewing and editing End User accounts that have primary membership in common with the User Admin's own organization memberships

 - Does not have the ability to edit or set user permissions directly, but can grant group membership

-The only necessary permission to make an account into a User Admin is Can access and maintain users in this user's Organization and its "Additional Organizations".
+The only necessary permission to make an account into a User Admin is Can access and maintain users in this user's Organizations.